 Before we add any plugins, I like to get the basics out of the way first and make sure we’re paired with HomeKit successfully.
 This is easy as HOOBS provides a standard HomeKit pairing QR code right there on the dashboard.

 Just go into the Apple Home app, add an accessory, and scan the code with the iPhone camera.
-A successful pairing will add your HOOBS instance to the list of hubs and bridges in the Home app.
+A successful pairing will connect HOOBS as a bridge accessory in the list of hubs and bridges in the Home app.
 You can check that by going to the House icon in the top left, scrolling down to Home Settings, then open the Hubs and Bridges section.
 You can assign your HOOBS device to a room if you wish from there.

 4 - Install the Ring plugin

 Once you’re connected to HomeKit, go back into the HOOBS dashboard to install the Ring plugin.

 Click the Plugin icon on the menu bar (the puzzle piece)